The Real-Time Supply Chain: Overcoming Key Challenges with RTLS

 |

+The real-time supply chain with RTLS is reshaping the way companies address the complexities of Industry 4.0.
 In the ever-evolving world of logistics and supply chain management, companies are forced to continually adapt to stay ahead of the curve.
 Driven by the increasing demand for online ordering and fast delivery, the industry has been developing concepts and visions for some time to be able to meet this demand.
 Delivery drones, autonomous delivery robots and pipeline systems for mail are the talk of the town – and the first field tests are already underway.
 Another aspect keeping the industry on its toes is the ever-increasing desire for customized products.

 It is therefore fairly obvious that the supply chains of the future will be much more complex than the ones we know today.
 One indication is the change in suppliers and distributors networks.
 If you compare how many nodes a company had in its supply chain network ten years ago and how many there are today, you can see that there has been tremendous growth.
 Conventional approaches to controlling production and logistics are therefore reaching their limits.